Division: Social Sciences

 Co-requisite support for

 SSCI 025 Statistics - Social Sciences.
-This 1-unit course is intended to provide co-requisite support for students requiring remediation in mathematics, reading, writing, and research skills while they are concurrently enrolled in
+This 1-unit course is intended to provide co-requisite support for students requiring remediation in mathematics while they are concurrently enrolled in

 SSCI 025.